 A city CLT: London CLT emerged from a campaign for more affordable homes.
 It has partnered with developers to develop its first 23 affordable homes is now working to develop homes at several other sites across London.

 A market town CLT: Keswick CLT, started by members of Churches Together, has developed affordable homes across three sites in Keswick.

 Groups that want to develop affordable homes for themselves can form a self-build group.
 Self builders don’t necessarily build the homes themselves, but they do at least organise the building.
 We are running a series of pilot workshops to support self-builders and we intend to roll out this support across Surrey sometime soon.
 Get in touch if you’re interested.
 The Self Build Portal has information for people looking to start self build.

 People who want to develop their own community should consider Cohousing – Housing made up of private dwellings and shared communal facilities.
 UK Cohousing explains how this works.

 OWCH (Older Women’s Co-Housing) is a great example of co-housing.
 Look at the short film on their website.

 Groups that want to provide accommodation for people in need of homes can consider Self-help Housing.
 This is bringing empty properties into use as homes.
 See self-help-housing.org for information.

 People who what to manage their own homes can choose to join or create housing cooperatives.
 This is a way of tenants democratically controlling the management or development of homes.
 The Confederation of Co-operative Housing explains this type of housing management.

-Join our informal workshops in November to find out more or get in touch with our Community Housing Project Manager, David Cowan at Surrey Community Action via email or call 01483 447115.
+Get in touch with our Community Housing Project Manager, David Cowan at Surrey Community Action via email or call 01483 447115.

 About Surrey Community Housing Partnership